Travel

 1 – Travelers are eligible for a lodging reimbursement when their destination is 75 miles or more from their personal residence.

-2 – Lodging is considered within GSA rates when the base rate, without taxes and fees, is within the GSA rates.
+2 – Lodging is considered within per diem when the base rate, without taxes and fees, is at or below per diem.

 3 – Travelers are not reimbursed for upgraded lodging accommodations.